 - Selling your business for much less than it would be worth if you took the time to put the right systems and team in place.

 Variations of the above situations occur all too frequently in private businesses.
 Admit it: You are guilty at one time or another of at least one of these cardinal sins caused by fear.

 Most commonly, I’m sure there was probably a time when you needed to hire someone to fill an important open position but put it off for weeks or months because you were worried about cash flow and paying bills.
-Meanwhile, you lost money from opportunities that fell through the cracks due to lack of bandwidth on your team.
+Meanwhile, you lost money from opportunities that fell through the cracks due to a lack of bandwidth on your team.
 Plus, your team became utterly confused about what was happening about that position and was buzzing over these questions:

 - Will this crucial role ever be filled?

-- Is the business in such poor shape we can’t afford to bring someone in for a job that is so important?
+- Is the business network in such poor shape we can’t afford to bring someone in for a job that is so important?

 - Is my job at risk?

 - How long will I have to keep covering tasks that should be done by someone filling this position?

 The end result: turmoil.
 Your team gets into panic mode.
 They lose focus.
 They burn out.
 They look for other jobs.
 Massive turnover.
 And it’s all because you thought of your business as a personal asset, not a business asset, and allowed your fearful “cave brain” to rule your decision-making.

 Your approach must always be to hire the best team players that you can possibly attract—and then work every day to retain them.
 If your mindset is that you are always worried about cash flow and its impact on your personal finances, your team will pick up on this and they will be unable to serve the organization to the best of their ability.
 (Who do you need to hire?
 Find out with this free download and video training.)